GSA/fedramp-automation/.github/ISSUE_TEMPLATE/1-feedback.md

 ---
-name: OSCAL-based FedRAMP SSP Feedback
+name: OSCAL-based FedRAMP Resources Feedback
-about: Provide feedback about any of the OSCAL-based FedRAMP SSP files published for public comment
+about: Provide feedback, ask a question, or request an enhancement related to any of the OSCAL-based FedRAMP resources published for public comment
 title: ''
 labels: ''
 assignees: brianrufgsa